IBM/datastage-standalone-workshop/README.md

 # DataStage Workshop

-This is the source for a workshop about DataStage.
+This is the source repository for a workshop about DataStage.
 To view it online, go to:

 <https://ibm-developer.gitbook.io/datastage-standalone-workshop/>